Introducing Gradio 5.0

 1. Before you launch your Gradio app, you'll need to set the root_path to be the same as the subpath that you specified in your nginx configuration.
 This is necessary for Gradio to run on any subpath besides the root of the domain.

-✍️ Tip: You can also provide a complete URL for root_path (beginning with http or https) in which case the root_path is treated as an absolute URL instead of a URL suffix (but in this case, you'll need to update the root_path if the domain changes).
+Note: Instead of a subpath, you can also provide a complete URL for root_path (beginning with http or https) in which case the root_path is treated as an absolute URL instead of a URL suffix (but in this case, you'll need to update the root_path if the domain changes).

 Here's a simple example of a Gradio app with a custom root_path corresponding to the Nginx configuration above.